-Believe it or not, one of the most important decisions you’ll have to make as you start your journey towards medical school is which MCAT prep course to use to help you prepare for the exam.
+Believe it or not, one of the most important decisions you’ll have to make as you start your journey towards med school is which MCAT prep course to use.
 Choose a good prep course and you’ll be well on your on way to a top-rated medical school.
 Choose a bad one and you might very well find yourself back at the beginning of the process.
 Luckily for you, we compare and contrast two of the most popular MCAT prep companies around (Magoosh and Kaplan) to help make that decision a little easier.

 If you want to achieve an elite score on the MCAT, selecting the right MCAT course is crucial.
 Here are the primary reasons why you may want to opt for Kaplan over Magoosh for your MCAT prep.

 Before we dive into the nitty gritty details, let’s first talk about the different course options Kaplan offers.
 In short, there are 4 different packages to choose from: